gorati/COS/README.md

 maps and masks are used in each figure or table, together with the Nside, smoothing, and masking conventions.

+### Pantheon+SH0ES distance and covariance inputs

+The `cos_crossprobe/` pipeline expects the following Pantheon+SH0ES files:

+- `Pantheon+SH0ES.dat`
+- `Pantheon+SH0ES_STAT+SYS.cov`

+These files should be downloaded from the official PantheonPlusSH0ES DataRelease repository and placed under the path documented in `cos_crossprobe/docs/DATA_AVAILABILITY.md`.
+They are not necessarily redistributed with this repository; users should verify the applicable upstream data-release terms before mirroring them in a public fork.

 ### Other data sets

 The repository is also designed to be used with other public cosmological data,